Maceala Samboya

-Maceala Samboya (born 30 July 1999), is a South African international rugby union player playing as a winger.
+Maceala Jaida Samboya (born 30 July 1999), is a South African international rugby union player playing as a winger.

-Biographie
+Biography

 Maceala Samboya was born on 30 July 1999.

 In 2025, she plays for Boland Dames.
 She was named in the Springbok Women's squad to the 2025 Women's Rugby World Cup that will be held in England.

+Samboya made her international sevens debut in the Uruguay tournament of the 2026 SVNS 2.